mazumdarabhinav/code-10-03-2022-abhinav-mazumdar/README.md

 2. Create more stringent and edge test cases
 3. Read the data from an external source ( right now it is hardcoded in the service)
 4. Run the linter ( e.g. black/flake8) to follow python programing guidelines based on PEP-8
+5. Scale the application for next billion user using dask, spark etc. to handle more users.